MattPicDev/mtg-collection-builder/README.md

     - Created comprehensive sorting functionality with toggle behavior
     - Updated tests to handle new cache-first API behavior

+28. **"Let's make a couple other changes to sorting.
+First, the list of sets on the Sets page should be in date order, such that the newest sets are listed first.
+When two or more sets have the same date, they should then be sorted alphabetically.
+Second, on the Collection page, the default sort should be by price, descending, so the most expensive card is first.
+Third, on the collection page, the 'Set' and 'Number' columns should sort together."**
+    - Enhanced sets page with date-based sorting (newest first) and alphabetical secondary sort
+    - Modified ScryfallAPI.get_sets() to sort by release date descending, then name ascending
+    - Updated both API and cache sorting logic for consistency
+    - Implemented default price descending sort on collection page load
+    - Added combined Set+Number column sorting as unified criteria
+    - Enhanced sorting logic to handle set first, then collector number (numeric then alphanumeric)
+    - Updated JavaScript sortTable() function with sophisticated multi-criteria sorting
+    - Maintained backward compatibility with existing sorting behavior
+    - Added comprehensive test coverage for new sorting algorithms

 ### Key Features Developed
 - **Python Flask web application** with responsive Bootstrap UI
 - **Scryfall API integration** for real-time MTG card data with hybrid bulk cache system and pricing information